 Macaw palm plants are slow growing as seedlings.
 However, once they get going, they can reach 30 feet (9 m.) tall within five to ten years and can potentially reach 65 feet (20 m.) tall.

 It has 10 to 12 foot (3-4 m.) long, feathery fronds, and the leaf bases also feature thorns.
 Spines may wear away on older trees, but young trees certainly have a formidable appearance.
 Only plant this tree where it will not be a hazard to passersby and pets.

 This species grows in USDA gardening zones 10 and 11.
 Growing a macaw palm in zone 9 is possible, but the young plants need to be protected from frost until they are established.
 Zone 9 gardeners in California and Florida have successfully grown this plant.

-To propagate macaw palm, scarify seeds and plant in warm weather (above 75 degrees F. or 24 degrees C.).
-Seeds are slow to germinate and it may take 4 to 6 months or more before seedlings appear.
+To propagate macaw palm, scarify seeds and plant in warm weather above 75 degrees F. (24 C.).
+Seeds are slow to germinate, and it may take four to six months or more before seedlings appear.